What Is An ADL? Understanding Activities of Daily Living

 Activities of Daily Living (ADLs) refer to essential day-to-day activities that we perform independently, unassisted, or with minimal assistance.
 ADLs are necessary to maintain a healthy and fulfilling life as we age.

-They are a fundamental part of daily activities and include six main categories: bathing, dressing, feeding, transferring, toileting, and continence.
-An individual's ability to perform these activities measures his or her functional status.
+They are a fundamental part of daily activities and include six main categories: bathing, dressing, feeding, transferring, toileting, and continence (which includes control over both bladder and bowel function).
+Assessment tools like the Katz scale or Katz ADL scale are commonly used to evaluate a person's ability to perform these activities and determine their level of functional independence.
+An individual’s ability to perform activities in these categories measures his or her functional status.
+Assessing a person's ability to perform essential ADLs helps determine the level of support needed and guides care planning.
 The level of independence, severity of impairment, and support required for each individual vary.

 instrumental activities of daily physical function